LibCrowds/libcrowds-viewer/docs/configuration.md

 # Configuration

-The viewer provides a range of flexible configuration options.
+LibCrowds Viewer provides a range of configuration options that are passed as properties, most of which are optional but allow for more flexible implementations where required.

 ## Viewer